Brodie969/Encrypt/README.md

 ~~A task manager that can add, edit, and view tasks, to help stay organised.~~

-I have changed this app from a "To Do List" app to a Messaging/Communication app.
+~~I have changed this app from a "To Do List" app to a Messaging/Communication app.~~

+Unfortunately due to a lack of motivation this will now just be a simple project to show my encryption and hashing skills.

 # Flow: